How to prepare for a business sale

 Very often, customer relationships depend on the business owner.
 This is risky for a buyer and will decrease the value the buyer will place on your company.
 You can improve a lot in this area, which increases your company value.
 A first example is to have well documented and long-running contracts with your customers.
 Further, passing on the management of individual customers to your sales team, makes these relationships depend less on you.
 Finally, you should prevent the dependency on a few large customers and have a well-balanced customer portfolio instead.

 Business sale preparation 5: business procedures and relationships

 For other business relationships, the same applies.
 Document the policies and procedures that exist as unwritten rules.
 It is advisable to create procedure manuals.
 Any buyer will then be able to operate the business without the need to rely on you.
 Each employee should have a documented and clearly defined role, and a designated set of tasks and procedures which leads to measurable and desired outcomes.

 In the area of suppliers, it also helps to document the relationships which are key to your business.
 Convert any verbal agreements with suppliers into written agreements wherever possible.
 Written agreements will make your business look stronger and build confidence in potential buyers.
 Examine existing contracts with suppliers to ensure they will not expire or require renegotiation just as a new owner steps in.

 Feel free to contact us if you have any questions concerning the preparation of a sale of a company.
-We have advisors that speak your native language and have experience with many business owners that have sold their company before you.
-We are happy to share this knowledge and give you some free advice on what to consider when selling your company.
+We have advisers that speak your native language and have experience with many business owners that have sold their company before you.
+We are happy to share this knowledge and give you some free consultation on what to consider when selling your company.

 It is nice to be well prepared.
 It is also important to have an overview of all the costs involved in a business sale.
 Visit costs of selling your company to learn more about the financial aspects involved.